cpacker/MemGPT/docs/vllm.md

 vLLM will automatically download the model (if it's not already downloaded) and store it in your [HuggingFace cache directory](https://huggingface.co/docs/datasets/cache).

-In your terminal where you're running MemGPT, run `memgpt configure` to set the default backend for MemGPT to point at vLLM:
+In your terminal where you're running Letta, run `letta configure` to set the default backend for Letta to point at vLLM:

 ```text
 # if you are running vLLM locally, the default IP address + port will be http://localhost:8000